johns8mt/it3038c-script/Node/Project2/README.md

 Node Calculator App
 This is a calculator for the browser created with js, html, and css.
+Instead of needing to Google calculator, or have one with you at all times, you can simply execute the below commands and download the neccesary files into a folder and have one of your own!

 Installation
 Download and save each file into a folder on your PC.
 Make sure you go to the mentioned directory using the 'cd' command in a terminal window.